aquizon/FindMyRecipes/README.md

 8. Adding a pop-up that indicates whether a user's action was successfully done

 ## Technical Outline and Implementations
 The implementation of our application involves the creation of multiple classes and information/images found online.
-Below is the description of these features.
+The features of our technical design and the description of our process are listed below.

 ### Obtaining the Recipes/Ingredients Dataset